-Join us for the 35th annual Bike-A-Thon on September 11th, 2022!
+Join us for the 36th annual Bike-A-Thon in Jamaica Plain on September 17th, 2023!

 The Emerald Necklace route is perfect for the whole family, taking advantage of cycling paths wherever possible in Franklin Park, along the Southwest Corridor Park, and near Jamaica Pond.
 The rest stop in Franklin Park is located halfway through the route with easy access to a playground.
 Some urban riding skills are required.

-After splitting off from the 30 mile route in Weston, the 50 mile route shines as riders pass through beautiful landscapes in Lincoln, Concord, and Wayland.
+After splitting off from the 35 mile route in Weston, the 50 mile route shines as riders pass through beautiful landscapes in Lincoln, Concord, and Wayland.
 This route utilizes well-maintained, quiet roads as it weaves past conservation land, picturesque farms, and historic homes.

-Our 100 mile route to Harvard is back for another great year!
+Our 105 mile route to Harvard is back for another great year!
 Riders will enjoy smooth, scenic stretches as the route winds north past Minute Man National Park to quiet country roads in Acton, Littleton, Harvard, and Stow.
 With some of the best scenery in the Metro West, riders will be well rewarded for this challenging ride!
-At 105 miles with 5,700 ft of elevation, riders should expect to train adequately for this ride.
+At just under 105 miles with 5,700 ft of elevation, riders should expect to train adequately for this ride.